 Like any essay, the first paragraph should begin with an introduction.
 In this case, the introduction will briefly introduce the country and their history in relation to the committee.
 Delegates are advised to not spend too much time on this portion of the position paper.

 The body of the position paper should consist of a comprehensive analysis, from the position of the assigned country, on the topics to be discussed in the committee.
-The content of the body should include, but not limited to, the country’s policy on the committee topics; any past, present or future actions taken by the country, both domestically and internationally, concerning the topics; and any proposals the country wishes to see in a resolution.
+The content of the body should include, but not be limited to, the country’s policy on the committee topics; any past, present or future actions taken by the country, both domestically and internationally, concerning the topics; and any proposals the country wishes to see in a resolution.